TomConlin/json_to_paths/README.md

 The script `json2xpath.jq` has the ability to sort and remove duplicates but they are [commented out](https://github.com/TomConlin/json2xpath/blob/master/json2xpath.jq#L14).

-They are disabled by default to allow more uses for example:
+They are disabled by default to allow more use cases for example:

  - We may be extracting data in some other program & want to know the native order